The documented record of broken promises, policy reversals, and unchecked spending from a Prime Minister who promised fiscal discipline.

 At Brookfield (2020–2025), Carney oversaw over $3B in China investments, including a $750M Shanghai deal with a CCP-linked tycoon and Bank of China loans.
 During the 2025 election, Beijing-linked WeChat operations amplified pro-Carney narratives to influence Chinese-Canadian voters.
 Pre-election, Carney labeled China Canada's "biggest security threat."
 Post-election, he visited Beijing, met Xi Jinping, signed a partnership easing EV tariffs (49K units at 6.1%), and praised the relationship — later ruling out a full FTA amid U.S. pressures.

 Carney's government pledged to be the most transparent in Canadian history.
-The record tells a different story — five documented cases of concealment, secret deals, and information deliberately withheld from the public that pays for it.
+The record tells a different story — nine documented cases of concealment, secret deals, and information deliberately withheld from the public that pays for it.

 Health Canada, under Carney's administration, extended an Access to Information request for vaccine adverse reaction reports — dating back to 1998 — by 15 years, sealing millions of pages until at least 2040.
 The decision was justified only by the volume of records.
 No public inquiry was offered.
 No independent review was initiated.
 The timing — confirmed February 2026, long after COVID-19 vaccine mandates affected virtually every Canadian — raises immediate questions about what is being protected and who is being protected from accountability.